eshaghi-ms/VINO/README.md

 # VINO
-Variational Physic-informed Neural Operator (VINO) for Learning Partial Differential Equations The code will be made available online shortly.
+Variational Physic-informed Neural Operator (VINO) for Learning Partial Differential Equations

+Solving partial differential equations (PDEs) is a required step in the simulation of natural and engineering systems.
+The associated computational costs significantly increase when exploring various scenarios, such as changes in initial or boundary conditions or different input configurations.
+This study proposes the Variational Physics-Informed Neural Operator (VINO), a deep learning method designed for solving PDEs by minimizing the energy formulation of PDEs.
+This framework can be trained without any labeled data, resulting in improved performance and accuracy compared to existing deep learning methods and conventional PDE solvers.
+By discretizing the domain into elements, the variational format allows VINO to overcome the key challenge in physics-informed neural operators, namely the efficient evaluation of the governing equations for computing the loss.
+Comparative results demonstrate VINO's superior performance, especially as the mesh resolution increases.
+As a result, this study suggests a better way to incorporate physical laws into neural operators, opening a new approach for modeling and simulating nonlinear and complex processes in science and engineering.

+The code will be made available online shortly.